thelatemail/emacs_and_r_quickstart/README.md

 ## Typing, copying and pasting

-You're not going to get very far without copying and pasting from Stackoverflow.
+You're not going to get very far without copying and pasting from <strike>Stackoverflow</strike> your previous work.
 So, at the basics:

 `M-w` = copy
 `C-w` = cut